 You do not have to provide your personal information to us but, if you do not provide the information requested, we may not be able to provide you with our services or carry out your requests.

 You may be able to deal with us without identifying yourself (i.e. anonymously or by using a pseudonym) in certain circumstances, such as when completing surveys.
 If you wish to do so, please contact us to find out if this is practicable in your circumstances.

 The personal information Hort Innovation collects

-The personal information we collect and hold depends on the type of interaction you have with us but could include your name, contact details (such as your phone number, address and email address), company name and position, photographs and other digital images (for example video footage from events or digital images from public areas of our office ), fee structures, rates and charges, payment details, payment and performance history, projects involved in, prior dealings with us, affiliations and associations, memberships, shareholdings as they relate to declarations of interests and relationships (if relevant for managing conflicts of interests).
+The personal information we collect and hold depends on the type of interaction you have with us but could include your name, contact details (such as your phone number, address and email address), company name and position, photographs and other digital images (for example video footage from events or digital images from certain areas of our office ), fee structures, rates and charges, payment details, payment and performance history, projects involved in, prior dealings with us, affiliations and associations, memberships, shareholdings as they relate to declarations of interests and relationships (if relevant for managing conflicts of interests).
 We may also collect and hold certain sensitive information (as that term is defined in the Privacy Act 1988 (Cth)) to provide services or assistance to you, such as information about any special attention you may require, your political opinions and/or your membership of a political, professional or trade association.

 How Hort Innovation collects personal information

 We generally only collect your personal information if you choose to provide your details directly to us, for example in person, over the telephone, by post or email, via any of our websites, by completing online or hard copy application feedback forms or attending any of our trade events.
 There may be occasions when we collect your personal information from someone else, such as the Department of Agriculture (Levies) and other Government agencies, other Research and Development Corporations, Hort Innovation members, our third party share registry provider, other service providers, Facebook and other social media sites, search engines, and media monitoring and employment agencies.